Ugh, the dreaded loafer blisters!

 - 3x-thick heel cups, extra-padded with terry cloth (thickness compared to other no-show socks)

-- 2x-poured silicone grip that wraps all the way around the heel cup to ensure a snug fit even on the sides of the heel (compared to other brands that only use a thin layer directly behind the heel, with nothing on the sides)
+- GripWrap™, a custom-molded 2x-thick silicone gel grip that wraps all the way around the side walls of the heel counter to ensure a snug fit every time (compared to other brands that only use a thin layer of gel directly behind the heel, with nothing on the sides)

 - Super-low cut to stay hidden in most slip-on shoes.